Ortlund-Laboratory/DMS_EndoS2_CU43_CM49/README.md

 PacBio library sequencing is required to connect variants to their respective barcodes.
 This process is described in [PacBio_Library_Sequencing](https://github.com/Ortlund-Laboratory/DMS_IgG1Fc/tree/main/PacBio_Library_Sequencing) within the [DMS_IgG1Fc](https://github.com/Ortlund-Laboratory/DMS_IgG1Fc/tree/main) repository.

+## Example Workflow

+Using selection for CM49 weaker binders as an example, input files and scripts for the calculation and presentation of binding scores are provided in XXXX.